FikerWondwosen/notepops/README.md

 Objectives 0.1:

 1. Allow for custumizing text by bolding, italizing, underlineing and more.
-2. save all the note the user makes and reload them one the user closes the extention.
+2. save all the note and load it agian when the user opens it again.
-3. work in many websites.
+3. Be compatable with many websites if not all.

 Current state: on pause (learning more about JS before I continue).